EmilyMabie/EmilyMabie/README.md

 ## Hi there, internet community! 👋

 My name is Emily Mabie, and my pronouns are she/her/hers.
-I am a professional educator, a programming and tech enthusiast, and a second-career seeker!
+I am an Instructional Designer at Coding Dojo.
+I'm a professional educator, a programming and tech enthusiast, and self-reinventor!

 - 🔭 I’m currently working on conquering HTML, CSS, JavaScript, and Python.
 - 💬 Ask me about gender inclusive practices, access and equity work, or intersex issues!